Update package list

 PostgreSQL Installation

-This section covers how to install PostgreSQL on different operating systems and using Docker Compose.
+This section explains how to install PostgreSQL on different operating systems and using Docker Compose.

 Linux Installation